Azure/AzureCacheForRedis/RedisEnterprise-DNS-Migration/migration_steps.md

 # Migrate to the new Redis Enterprise Private DNS Zone

 This document is meant to help you migrate from an old form of the Private DNS Zone that is required to make private endpoints work with Redis Enterprise caches to a new form.
+The new form is a little simpler, better aligns with other services in Azure, and enables the automatic management of A records in the Private DNS Zone.
 Throughout this process, your infrastructure will continue to work as expected.

 ## How to migrate to the new private DNS zone